toledosq/KatsConnect/README.md

 The easiest way to create the file is to navigate to your working directory in git bash and type "touch .gitignore"

 There is a lot more to using git, but above are the basics you need to get started.
 Give it a try.

+NOTE:
+Always remember to COMMIT then PUSH when you are done working.
+God forbid your computer dies or something and all that work is lost.